csalzano/add-featured-image-to-rss-feed/readme.txt

 In your site's RSS feed.

 == Changelog ==

+= 1.0.1 =
+* [Changed] Tested up to version 5.1.1

 = 1.0 =
 * First build

 == Upgrade Notice ==

+= 1.1.0 =
+I tested this version of the plugin on WordPress 5.1.1, and it still works great.

 = 1.0 =
 There is only one version available at this time